astutespruce/sarp-connectivity/analysis/prep/network/README.md

 TNC's Freshwater Resilience data for the contiguous US were provided by Kat on 1/30/2024 based on data contained in TNC's [Resilient River Explorer](https://www.maps.tnc.org/resilientrivers/#/explore).

+TNC's temperature score data used for the above were provided by Kat on 2/4/2025 via email.

-Resilient NHD flowlines are extracted where flowlines mostly overlap with areas above average in the TNC resilience dataset.
+Resilient NHD flowlines were extracted where flowlines mostly overlap with areas above average in the TNC resilience dataset.

+Coldwater habitat flowlines were extracted where flowlines mostly overlap with areas at least slightly above average in the TNC cold water scores dataset.

-Run `special/prepare_tnc_resilience.py` to extract TNC resilience to NHD flowlines.
+Run `special/prepare_tnc_resilience.py` to extract TNC resilience and cold water areas to NHD flowlines.

 ### 7. Extract NWI waterbodies and altered rivers